oaripay/ebsi-core-services/contracts/timestamp/README.md

-# Notary - smart contract
+# Timestamp Smart Contract v1

 Smart contract to timestamp a hash in the blockchain.